-In October 2020, MACBA will stage a major solo exhibition of the work of Felix Gonzalez-Torres (American, Born Cuba, 1957-died in Miami, 1996 due to complications arising from AIDS), scheduled to be on display from October 29, 2020 to March 21, 2021.
-The exhibition will be curated by Tanya Barson, Chief Curator at MACBA.
+MACBA stages a major solo exhibition of the work of Felix Gonzalez-Torres (American, Born Cuba, 1957-died in Miami, 1996 due to complications arising from AIDS).

-Felix Gonzalez-Torres: The Politics of Relation will situate Gonzalez-Torres’ work within the postcolonial discourse and the connected histories between Spain and the Americas, especially as these impact present-day questions around memory, authority, freedom and national identity.
-A particular emphasis will be placed on reading Gonzalez-Torres’s work in relation to Spanish, Latin American and Caribbean culture, not as a simple, singular biographical narrative, but rather as a way of complicating any essentialist reading of his work through any single idea, theme or identity.
-The show will propose various interpretations stemming from this line of investigation and will also highlight the work’s formative influence on queer aesthetics.
+Felix Gonzalez-Torres: The Politics of Relation situates Gonzalez-Torres’ work within the postcolonial discourse and the connected histories between Spain and the Americas, especially as these impact present-day questions around memory, authority, freedom and national identity.
+A particular emphasis is placed on reading Gonzalez-Torres’s work in relation to Spanish, Latin American and Caribbean culture, not as a simple, singular biographical narrative, but rather as a way of complicating any essentialist reading of his work through any single idea, theme or identity.
+The show proposes various interpretations stemming from this line of investigation and also highlights the work’s formative influence on queer aesthetics.

 In 1971, Gonzalez-Torres encountered Spain directly when he left Cuba for Madrid, prior to settling in Puerto Rico.
 He began his artistic training in Puerto Rico and eventually relocated to New York to continue his studies.
 From the perspective of the exile’s shifting identity, his work speaks of a complex and anti-essentialising identity politics, rejecting the simplistic categorisations that it is often subsumed into, one that allows for a way into his work in the different contexts of Spain and Latin America.
 Gonzalez-Torres’ subtle use of language, and his care in his construction of titles means that they become a kind of ‘Shibboleth’, their meaning shifts so that they become a password that indicates the identification or belonging within one group or another.
 Gonzalez-Torres, however, as an exile and immigrant who moved between worlds and identities carefully addresses in his work the complex encodings of a variable identity.